-10. The function "StateKeepAlive" of NAT Pool is not working.
-1. The Oray.net Peanut Hull client does not work after they changed the protocol 2.
-HA: Transparent Mode won't work in HA mode.
-There is no state synchronization for Transparent Mode and there is no loop avoidance.
-3. HA: No state synchronization for ALGs.
-No aspects of ALGs are state synchronized.
-This means that all traffic handled by ALGs will freeze when the cluster fails over to the other peer. if, however, the cluster fails back over to the original peer within approximately half a minute, frozen sessions (and associated transfers) should begin working again.
+1 over to the original peer within approximately half a minute, frozen sessions (and associated transfers) should begin working again.
 Note that such failover (and consequent fallback) occurs each time a new configuration is uploaded.
-4. HA: Tunnels unreachable from inactive node.
-The inactive node in an HA cluster cannot communicate over IPsec, PPTP, L2TP and GRE tunnels, as such tunnels are established to/from the active node.
-5. Inactive HA member cannot send log events over tunnels.
-2.27.01 6.
-Inactive HA member cannot be managed / monitored over tunnels.
-7. OSPF: If the cluster members do not share a broadcast interface so that the inactive node can learn about OSPF state, OSPF failover over tunnels uses normal OSPF failover rather than accelerated (<1s) failover.
+4. HA: Tunnels unreachable from inactive node: The inactive node in an HA cluster cannot communicate over IPsec, PPTP, L2TP and GRE tunnels, as such tunnels are established to/from the active node.
+A. Inactive HA member cannot send log events over tunnels.
+B. Inactive HA member cannot be managed / monitored over tunnels.
+C. OSPF: If the cluster members do not share a broadcast interface so that the inactive node can learn about OSPF state, OSPF failover over tunnels uses normal OSPF failover rather than accelerated (<1s) failover.
 This means 20-30 seconds with default settings, and 3-4 seconds with more aggressively tuned OSPF timings.
-8. HA: No state synchronization for L2TP, PPTP and IPsec tunnels.
-There is no state synchronization for L2TP, PPTP and IPsec tunnels.
+5. HA: No state synchronization for L2TP, PPTP and IPsec tunnels: There is no state synchronization for L2TP, PPTP and IPsec tunnels.
 On failover, incoming clients will re-establish their tunnels after the tunnels are deemed non-functional.
 This timeout is typically in the 30 120 seconds range.
-9. HA: No state synchronization for IDP signature scan states.
-No aspects of the IDP signature states are synchronized.
-This means that there is a small chance that the IDP engine causes false negatives during an HA failover.
-10. The function "StateKeepAlive" of NAT Pool is not working.
-1. The Oray.net Peanut Hull client does not work after they changed the protocol 2.
-HA: Transparent Mode won't work in HA mode.
-There is no state synchronization for Transparent Mode and there is no loop avoidance.
-3. HA: No state synchronization for ALGs.
-No aspects of ALGs are state 2.27.00 synchronized.
+IDP No state synchronization for IDP signature scan states: No aspects of the signature states are synchronized.
+This means that there is a small chance the IDP engine causes false negatives during an HA failover.
+2.40.04 1.
+SSL VPN: Outer interface 'any' limitation: If the SSL VPN interface is configured with the outer interface 'any' option, SSL VPN will be disabled.
+2. The Oray.net Peanut Hull client does not work after they changed the protocol 3.
+HA: Transparent Mode won't work in HA mode: There is no state synchronization for Transparent Mode and there is no loop avoidance.
+4. HA: No state synchronization for ALGs: No aspect of ALGs are state synchronized.
 This means that all traffic handled by ALGs will freeze when the cluster fails over to the other peer. if, however, the cluster fails back over to the original peer within approximately half a minute, frozen sessions (and associated transfers) should begin working again.
 Note that such failover (and consequent fallback) occurs each time a new configuration is uploaded.
+5. HA: Tunnels unreachable from inactive node: The inactive node in an HA cluster cannot communicate over IPsec, PPTP, L2TP and GRE tunnels, as such tunnels are established to/from the active node.
+D. Inactive HA member cannot send log events over tunnels. dlinkigre en